git/git.github.io/rev_news/drafts/edition-15.md

 were distributing.
 So far it has been possible to resolve these cases, but it is not completely clear if all vendors are currently fullfilling all of their obligations.
-If any developers who have contributed to Git want to take a closer look at what the vendors are doing, the SFC are able to help them.
+If any developers who have contributed to Git want to take a closer look at what the vendors are doing, Conservancy is able to help them.

 After that SubmitGit was discussed as well as ways to make it easier